MicrosoftDocs/win32/desktop-src/Msi/templatefolder.md

 The installer sets the **TemplateFolder** property to the full path to the Template folder for the current user.

-On Windows 2000 only, if the [**ALLUSERS**](allusers.md) property is set, this property points to a file system directory that contains the templates that are available to all users.
+If the [**ALLUSERS**](allusers.md) property is set, this property points to a file system directory that contains the templates that are available to all users.

 ## Requirements